De Soto-area man allegedly threatens another man with gun

 He was arrested on Oct.
 16, and as of Oct.
 20, he was being held without bond at the Jefferson County Jail in Hillsboro, court records said.

-According to the case’s probable-cause statement, Dunman was driving a Dodge Ram near the intersection of Wild Lake Lane and Wegmann Road at a high rate of speed when another driver yelled at Dunman to slow down.
-Dunman stopped the pickup he was driving and approached the other man, who was in his vehicle with a 12-year-old boy.
+According to the case’s probable-cause statement, Dunman was driving a Dodge Ram near the intersection of Wild Lake Lane and Wegmann Road at a high rate of speed where the other man was sitting in a vehicle waiting to pick up a child from the stop.
+Dunman stopped the pickup he was driving and approached the other man, who was in the vehicle with his 12-year-old son while waiting for the man's daughter.

 The alleged victim recorded the encounter on his phone and provided screenshots to Jefferson County Sheriff’s Office deputies that allegedly showed Dunman holding the gun and walking toward the pickup, according to the report.